jakartaresearch/earth-vision/CONTRIBUTING.md

 ### Code Formatting and Typing

-TBD
+Jakartavision uses pycodestyle for formatting, with all the defaults.

+- 4 spaces for indentation or tabs

 ### Unit Test

-TBD
+We are currently formulating the unit test.
+Kindly open an issue for clear discussion.

 ### Documentation

-Jakartavision uses pydoctyle for formatting docstrings.
+Jakartavision uses `pydoctyle` for formatting docstrings.
 All the defaults and on the brach `gh-pages`.

 Please follow the instruction to build and deploy the documentation locally.